-This category includes the Sir Robert Baden Powell and the Flying Dutchman
+This category includes the Sir Robert Baden Powell, the Atlantis and the Flying Dutchman

 Comfort Ships ***

-This category includes the Kapetan Jure, Linda, Tarin, Panagiota as well as the Turkish gullets.
+This category includes the Kapetan Jure, Linda, Tarin and the Panagiota.

 Premium Ships ****